Is Dallas Cowboy Josh Brent Presumed Innocent: The Trouble With High Profile DWI Cases

 Some things worth considering:

 - Officers are trained to look for red bloodshot watery eyes, slurred speech and unsteady balance.
-In DWI cases, eyes, speech and balance are the three most consistently remarked upon observations in police reports and affidavits, claims the appointed San Diego personal injury lawyer.
+In DWI cases, eyes, speech and balance are the three most consistently remarked upon observations in police reports and affidavits.
 No such observations were referenced in the publicly available affidavit in Brent’s case.

 - The National Highway Traffic Safety Administration (NHTSA) field sobriety training manual instructs officers that individuals with head, neck, back or leg problems are bad candidates for field sobriety testing.

-- In addition to any physical injuries as per the fatal injury law, the mental and emotional impact of being involved in a fatal car accident could have also played a role in Brent’s performance on field sobriety tests.
+- In addition to any physical injuries, the mental and emotional impact of being involved in a fatal car accident could have also played a role in Brent’s performance on field sobriety tests.

 - The officer’s decision to arrest Brent was based on probable cause.
 Probable cause is a standard which requires only “reasonably trustworthy information.”
 Probable cause is one of the lowest legal burdens in our system.